Auburn-5650-6650-Fall-2023/auburn-5650-6650-fall-2023.github.io/LineSearch.md

 # Line Search Methods

+Optimization algorithms are widely used in machine learning, statistics, and other fields.
+The goal of optimization is to find the minimum of a function.
+In this chapter, we will introduce the line search methods, which are the most important part of optimization algorithms.

 ## Step Length

 Each iteration of line search methods requires a step length $\alpha_k$ and a search direction $p_k$ to be computed, the update is